BugMeNot: Opting out

-No option is provided for users to request removing a block if a site ceases to meet the blocking criteria or has never met them in the first place.

-Site blocking can be circumvented by BugMeNot users by publishing usernames and passwords under a similar, but different, domain name to which they apply.
-For example, the owners of the domain abc.def.com might request a block to be put in place, but this will not prevent users uploading access information under the name of def.abc.com.
-Since one domain owner cannot demand that another domain be blocked, the information remains and is accessible provided that BugMeNot users tacitly agree that def.abc.com in fact refers to abc.def.com.
-For example, Wikipedia logins are in the database under wikipedia.net because wikipedia.com and wikipedia.org have been banned under the first criterion.
+Wikipedia logins are in the database under wikipedia.net because wikipedia.com and wikipedia.org have been banned under the first criterion.

 Temporary shutdown and return

-Nearly a year after it was created BugMeNot was shut down temporarily by their service provider (at that time) HostGator.
+Nearly a year after it was created, BugMeNot was shut down temporarily by its service provider (at that time), HostGator.
 The site's creator claimed BugMeNot's host was pressured by websites to shut them down, though Hostgator claimed that the BugMeNot site was repeatedly crashing their servers.

 The BugMeNot domain was transferred briefly to another hosting company, dissidenthosting.com, but before the site was set up, it began to redirect visitors to web pages belonging to racist groups, without the knowledge or consent of the site's owner.
 BugMeNot moved again, to NearlyFreeSpeech.NET.
 BugMeNot's move to this provider, which also hosts a number of highly controversial sites, prompted BugMeNot's creator to say, "Personally, I don't care if I'm sharing a server with neo-Nazis.
 I might not agree with what they have to say, but the whole thing about freedom of speech is that people are free to speak."

 Shortly after BugMeNot returned, reports surfaced that some news sites had begun to attempt to block accounts posted on BugMeNot, though the extent and effectiveness of such efforts, as well as compliance with BugMeNot's Terms of Use, are not known.

 RetailMeNot

-The operators of BugMeNot expanded the "MeNot" network in October, 2006 with the addition of RetailMeNot – a service for finding and sharing online coupon codes.
+The operators of BugMeNot expanded the "MeNot" network in October 2006 with the addition of RetailMeNot – a service for finding and sharing online coupon codes.
 Users can add coupons they have found through any method, as well as a description of the coupon and an expiration date.
 Users can also scan in printed coupons and upload them for others to print.